Orange County Commissioner, District 1

 She helped lead the joint planning effort that won The National Award for Outstanding Achievement in Metropolitan Transportation Planning

-As past chair of two regional transportation policy decision-making boards -- the Durham-Chapel Hill-Carrboro (DCHC) Metropolitan Planning Organization's (MPO) Transportation Advisory Committee (TAC) and the Triangle Transit Board of Trustees -- I have promoted improved public transit and other alternatives to cars, and efforts to improve air quality in the Triangle area.
-For example, as an officer of the Triangle Transit Board, I spearheaded the creation of the agency's bus route from Hillsborough to Chapel Hill which began operation in 2006, and which is now one of Triangle Transit's most successful commuter routes.
+As past chair of two regional transportation policy decision-making boards -- the Durham-Chapel Hill-Carrboro (DCHC) Metropolitan Planning Organization's (MPO) Transportation Advisory Committee (now MPO Board) and the Board of Trustees of Triangle Transit (now GoTriangle) -- I have promoted improved public transit and other alternatives to cars, and efforts to improve air quality in the Triangle area.
+For example, as an officer of the Triangle Transit Board, I spearheaded the creation of the agency's bus route from Hillsborough to Chapel Hill which began operation in 2006, and which became one of Triangle Transit's most successful commuter routes.

 In 2009 the two metropolitan planning organizations in the Triangle region were honored with a national award for their collaborative efforts in creating this joint 2035 Long Range Transportation Plan.
 The National Award for Outstanding Achievement in Metropolitan Transportation Planning was presented to the Durham-Chapel Hill-Carrboro MPO and the Capital Area MPO by the Association of Metropolitan Planning Organizations (AMPO).
 The award citation noted that "starting in 2007, the two MPOs departed from their past practice of creating two separate planning documents for the one region.
 Instead they came together to produce a joint 2035 Long Range Transportation Plan that was adopted in June 2009.
 FHWA (Federal Highway Administration) has already commended this effort as an example of 'exemplary practice within the planning process,' and today AMPO does as well."

-In the past I received an individual award from the Sierra Club for my work in transportation, and there is still much I wish to do to meet our transportation needs.
-In the future I will continue my work to promote effective public transit and walkable communities, and other efforts to achieve clean air and energy efficiency.
+In the past I received an individual award from the Sierra Club for my work in transportation.
+There is still much I would like to see done to meet our transportation needs, including work to promote effective public transit and walkable communities, and other efforts to achieve clean air and energy efficiency.